Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

       * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is requested by apps that signs-in users.
       * In the **Delegated permissions** section, select **ToDoList.Read**, **ToDoList.ReadWrite** in the list.
 Use the search box if necessary.
     1. Select the **Add permissions** button at the bottom.
+    1. At this stage, the permissions are assigned correctly, but since it's a B2C tenant, the users themselves cannot consent to these permissions.
+To get around this problem, we'd let the [tenant administrator consent on behalf of all users in the tenant](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent).
+Select the **Grant admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all accounts in the tenant.
+You need to be a tenant admin to be able to carry out this operation.

 ##### Configure the client app (ms-identity-react-c3s2-spa) to use your app registration